The Board is responsible to the shareholders for the proper management of the group.

-The Remuneration Committee is comprised of Tim Read (Chairman of the Committee), John Bentley, Brent Cheshire, Jorunn Saetre and Roger Witts.
+The Remuneration Committee is comprised of Brent Cheshire (Chairman of the Committee), John Bentley, Jorunn Saetre and Roger Witts.
 The Committee is responsible for recommending to the Board the remuneration policy for Executive Directors and the senior management and for setting the remuneration packages for each Executive Director.
 The Committee also has oversight of the remuneration policy and packages for other senior members of staff.
 The written Terms of Reference of the Committee are available from the Company on request.
 The role of the Committee includes:

 - determining and agreeing with the Board the remuneration policy for all the Executive Directors;

 - ensuring that remuneration packages are competitive and determining individual remuneration packages for each Director;

 - determining whether the Directors should be eligible for annual bonuses and benefits under long-term incentive schemes;

 - considering any new long-term incentive schemes and associated performance criteria;

 - determining payouts or grants under all incentive schemes;

 - considering the pension contributions to the Directors and associated costs to the Company of basic salary increases and other changes in remuneration, especially for Directors close to retirement;

 - determining what compensation commitments exist under the Directors’ service contracts; and

 - determining notice or contract periods under the Directors’ service contracts.